projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

-But you might be thinking, could we put some constants in [`$PROJECT_ROOT/site.config.js`][siteconfig] and other constants in the [`src`][src] itself (e.g. in `@components/constants.js` where it is _nearer_ to it's usage).
+But you might be thinking, could we put some constants in [`$PROJECT_ROOT/site.config.js`][siteconfig] and other constants in the [`src`][src] itself (e.g. in `@components/constants.js` where it is _nearer_ to its usage).
 This avoids touching the custom React hook if that constant doesn't need to be queried by GraphQL and changing variable names only need to be updated in: